danhermes/Nevil-picar-v2/docs/tests/TESTING_STATUS.md

    - System tests depend on successful integration tests
    - Will need to be run after fixing integration test issues

-4. **AI/Voice Interface**: 📝 Documented but not tested
+4. **AI/Voice Interface**: ✅ Fixed and ready for testing
    - Architecture and components have been documented
+   - Fixed launch file path issues
+   - Rebuilt with symlink install
-   - Manual testing procedure has been documented
+   - Ready for manual testing
-   - Automated testing is pending resolution of integration test issues

 ## Next Steps for Testing